codesaitama/data-structures-and-algorithms/README.md

+## Data Structures
+`What are Data Structures?`
+Made up of 2 words
+"DATA" + "STRUCTURES"
+It is a way to arrange data in computers
+Example: You might want to store data in
+* Linear fashion – Array/ Linked List
+* One on the other – Stacks
+* Hierarchical Fashion – Trees
+* Connect Nodes – Graph

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.